 Wow, I certainly didn't know you had to do volunteer work, and the like, to maintain certification!
 You learn something new every day ;-)

 To be honest, I've never met such a hard-working lady – not only does Bev do all this but she's a top-notch Realtor too!
-(I need to remind you that if you're so inclined to be looking for private get-aways, close to streams etc, Bev has a couple of fantastic listings ... click here to go to Bev's site).
+If you're looking for private get-aways, close to streams etc, Bev has a couple of fantastic listings ... click here to view Bev's listings on her site.